Request more info

 The University of San Diego offers two payment options to assist students in meeting the costs of education.
 Payment in full and an interest-free Monthly Payment Plan ($50 processing fee/term).
 Learn more about setting up a monthly payment plan.

 How do I defer my undergraduate student loans?

-Contact the Office of Financial Aid for information concerning deferral options, or by referring to the Federal Student Loan Repayment FAQ.
+Contact the Office of Financial Aid at the One Stop Student Center for information concerning deferral options, or by referring to the Federal Student Loan Repayment FAQ.

 Can I get a refund if I don’t start classes?

 For students in the online graduate programs both courses must be dropped prior to the first day of the semester to receive a 100% refund, and within the first three days of the semester to receive a 95% refund.
 No refund will be provided after the third day of the semester.